-target remote dev
+target remote /dev/ttya

-Remote serial target in GDB-specific protocol.
-The argument dev specifies what serial device to use for the connection (e.g. '/dev/ttya').
-See Section 16.4 [Remote debugging], page 149. target remote supports the load command.
+target remote supports the load command.
 This is only useful if you have some other way of getting the stub to the target system, and you can put it somewhere in memory where it won't get clobbered by the download.